ekin651/SQL-Alchemy-Challenge/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy - Surfs Up!

 ### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this work to an existing repository**.

 2. Clone the new repository to your computer.